One Week in Jordan Itinerary

 Amman Roman Theater

 Walk over to the Roman Theater.
 It’s an amazing structure and so old and impressive.
-You can walk around the ancient roman steps and take in the view of the city from there.
+You can walk around the ancient Roman steps and Jordan Archaeological Museum and take in the view of the city from there.
 You can use your Jordan Pass to get in for free.
 Unlike the Roman Colosseum, you can walk around on the stairs and seats freely.

 Perched on the highest hill in Amman, the Citadel contains the ruins of the Temple of Hercules and the Umayyad Palace.
 It’s a hike to get to the top, but worth it for the history and the views.